 What that actually means in practice

 Days 30–90: operating cadence: The CMO installs weekly decision rhythms, campaign priorities, funnel reporting, message tests, and clear ownership across marketing, sales, product, and the CEO.
-This is where scattered activity becomes a managed system.
+This is where scattered activity becomes a managed function.

 | Engagement stage | Typical duration | Primary job | Exit signal |